Godlander/objmc/README.md

 `noshadow`: disable shading the model based on face normals.

 `easing`: interpolation method shader uses inbetween frames.
-0: none, 1: linear, 2: in-out cubic, 3: 4-point bezier
+0: none, 1: linear, 2: in-out cubic, 3: 4-point bezier.

 `flipuv`: if your model renders but doesn't look right, try toggling this. see [#flipped-uv](#flipped-uv).

 *for custom entity model rotation and controllable animation to work, the model has to be an item with overlay color, like Potion or dyed Leather Armor (can use `CustomModelData`).*

-`colorbehavior`: the overlay color of the item r,g,b defines the x,y,z rotation of the model or the animation time offset, depending on what this is set to in the Python script as you exported the texture.
+`colorbehavior`: defines the behavior of each byte of the overlay color of the item r,g,b. x: pitch rotation, y: yaw rotation, z: roll rotation, t: animation time offset, o: overlay color hue.

 *example: `xto` defines 1 byte of red color as yaw rotation, the next byte of blue color as animation time offset , and the last byte of green being overlay color hue.*